shanerodrigues/wordle-clone/README.md

 A clone of the Wordle game by the New York Times.

-Made in Javascript with Node on the backend using Express + Axios.
+Made in Javascript with Node on the backend using Express + Axios and hosted on Heroku.

 ## Demo